 Quick Tip: I like to be able to use the images I create for both blogging and social media.
 To do this you want to be sure to make your original image wide enough for your blog (880 px in my case) and at a width x height ratio that matches your target social network (2 x 1 works perfectly for LinkedIn and Google+, and nearly perfect for Facebook).
 This means my images are made at an original size of 880 x 440 and can quickly be used on the blog, LinkedIn, Google+ and Facebook.

-#12 Double Check Your Permalink, Then Publish and Share (and Then Share Again … Oh and of Course Then Update Again and Again – Sharing Each Time)
+#11 Double Check Your Permalink, Then Publish and Share (and Then Share Again … Oh and of Course Then Update Again and Again – Sharing Each Time)

 I’ve made the mistake of publishing (and even sharing) posts with the wrong permalink.
-Double check your permalink before posting, it’s the one thing you don’t want to ever need to edit after publishing!
+Double check your permalink before posting, it’s the one thing you don’t want to ever edit after publishing!

 Share your post on your company social media profiles.
 Then, if applicable to your personal audience, like and share your company update on your personal social media profiles.